akumuthan-dev/data-flow/README.md

 - Step 2:
 Project is configured for buildpack deployment on PaaS, normal process can be followed to deploy on PaaS.
-Use Procfile-master to deploy master node, use Procfile-worker to deploy a worker node.
-Env vars (AIRFLOW__CORE__SQL_ALCHEMY_CONN, AIRFLOW_CONN_DATASETS_DB, AIRFLOW__CELERY__RESULT_BACKEND, AIRFLOW__CELERY__BROKER_URL) defined in workers should point to the same values master node points.
-(This process can be improved by using CloudFoundry v7, it's in beta phase).
 - Step 3:
 As described in step 1,
 	set DATA_FLOW_API_ACCESS_KEY_ID and